-Most employers require employees to pay a portion of their health premium through monthly contributions.
-Data from HRET/KFF 2002 included the average single and family monthly employee contribution rates.
+Most employers require employees to pay a portion of the health premium through monthly contributions.
+The calendar year 2002 data from HRET/KFF 2002 included the average single and family monthly employee contribution rates.
 The residual between the total premium and the employee contribution rates was assumed to be the portion of the premium paid by the employer.
-Note that